shanthshivam/react-nextjs-web-demo/README.md

 Install nodejs

+Download this code and creae a new directory.

-Then, do a "npm install"
+Then, do a "npm install" in the same directory.

-run the development server:
+To run the development server:

 ```bash
 npm run dev